Where To Stay in Corfu: Guide To Corfu’s Areas (+ Best Hotels for all Budgets in 2026)

 Don’t forget to get travel insurance for your trip!
 As always, I recommend Safety Wing for great prices and coverage abroad.
 It starts at only $45 USD per month and will have you covered with everything you may need during your trip!
 Check them out here.

-Where to stay in Corfu to see the main sights in Corfu and relax at the beach without moving much
+Where to stay in Corfu to see the main sights and relax at the beach without moving much

 Moraitika